 - Video surveillance cameras shall not be directed or zoomed into the windows of a private building not on college property.

-- Empty dummy or placebo cameras will not be used.
+- Empty fake or placebo cameras will not be used.

 Notification of the Campus Community